2025-26 Student Handbook & Calendar

 Wilbur N. Daniel African American Cultural Center, Clement 120, 931-221-7120

-The Wilbur N. Daniel African American Cultural Center (WNDAACC) was founded in 1991 and was named in honor of the first African-American male student to graduate from APSU.
-The center, in Clement Building, Room 120, hosts a wide variety of educational programs.
-The center supports student learning with a checkout (borrowing) program for students needing technology for classes such as TI-83 calculators, laptops, MacBooks, netbooks and more than 1,600 library resources.
-All students are welcome to stop by for a snack, to study, relax, connect with other students, watch TV or play games.
+The Wilbur N. Daniel African American Cultural Center, located in Clement Building, Room 120, hosts a wide variety of educational and engaging support programs.
+The center supports student learning with a checkout (borrowing) program for students needing technology for classes such as TI-83 calculators, laptops, MacBooks, netbooks, and ofers more than 1,600 library resources.
+Open to all students, you are welcome to stop by for a snack, to study, relax, connect with other students, watch TV or play games.
+The center was founded in 1991 and was named in honor of the first African American male student to graduate from APSU.

 Return to Top of Page

-The Office of Alumni Relations strives to facilitate a lifetime connection of alumni, students, faculty, staff, and friends with APSU and each other.
-We create relevant services, programs and events that increase the visibility of the University and foster lifetime engagement, loyalty, pride and support for APSU.
+The Office of Alumni and Annual Giving Engagement strives to facilitate a lifetime connection between alumni, students, faculty, staff, and friends of APSU.
+We create relevant services, programs and events that increase the visibility of the university and foster lifetime engagement, loyalty, pride and support for APSU.

 The APSU National Alumni Association (NAA) is the central organization connecting and serving all alumni, friends, faculty and staff of the Austin Peay State University family.
-Through periodic e-newsletters and events and programs like Homecoming, Candlelight Ball and alumni travel, we help alumni stay connected to their alma mater and the APSU network.
-To learn more, visit alumni.apsu.edu or contact us at alumni@apsu.edu or 931-221-7979.
+Through periodic e-newsletters, events and programs like Homecoming, Candlelight Ball and alumni travel, we help alumni stay connected to their alma mater and the APSU network.
+To learn more, visit this link or contact us at alumni@apsu.edu or 931-221-7979.

 Athletics, www.letsgopeay.com, Dunn Center 141, 931-221-7904